Losant/losant-docs/docs/workflows/triggers/udp.md

 # UDP Trigger

-The UDP Trigger will trigger a workflow whenever the [edge compute device](/devices/edge-compute/) receives a UDP datagram on the configured port.
+The UDP Trigger will trigger a workflow whenever the [Edge Compute device](/devices/edge-compute/) receives a UDP datagram on the configured port.

 ![UDP Trigger](/images/workflows/triggers/udp-trigger.png "UDP Trigger")